What is the Best Audio Codec for Online Video Streaming?

 best codec

-There are several common audio codecs available for use.
+There are several common audio codecs for live streaming platforms available for use.
 However, MP3 and ACC are the most common.

-There is a wide range of audio codecs available today.
-However, not all audio codecs are equally supported by audio devices.
+There is a wide range of audio codecs for live streaming available today.
+However, not all audio codecs are equally supported by audio devices or video hosting sites.

-Some devices may support one audio codec, but not another.
+Some devices may support one audio codec for live streaming, but not another.
 Some provide better quality, while others focus on compression above all else.

-These are important considerations when it comes to deciding on the best audio codec for a given situation.
-Let’s go over a few of the most common and best audio codecs.
+These are important considerations when it comes to deciding on the best audio codec for live streaming for a given situation.
+Let’s go over a few of the most common and best audio codecs for videos.

 1. MP3

-The most well-known audio format is probably MP3, which is technically called MPEG-2 Audio Layer III.
+One of the most well-known audio formats live streamers use is probably MP3, which is technically called MPEG-2 Audio Layer III.

 Originally introduced in the 1990s, MP3 revolutionized digital audio.
-Files were much smaller than the previous audio formats used, allowing them to be streamed and downloaded over the internet.
+Files were much smaller than the previous audio formats used, allowing them to be streamed as a live broadcast, downloaded over the internet, or viewed on streaming software.

 MP3 also helped push the era of portable digital music past the CD era by enabling iPods and other early “MP3 players.”
 It is still widely used today.